T. Manemma

 Tangaturi Manemma (1942–2018) was an Indian National Congress politician from Andhra Pradesh.
 She was a member of the 8th and 9th Lok Sabha.

 Early life

 Manemma was born on 29 April 1942 in Hyderabad to K. Shankar Reddy and completed her matriculation from Marwadi Hindi Vidyalaya, Chadar Ghat.

 Career

 As the official candidate of the Indian National Congress (INC), Manemma received 1,82,861 votes and won the by-election conducted after the death of her husband in 1986.
 She represented Secunderabad in the 8th Lok Sabha and served on the Consultative Committee for Health and Family Welfare beside being a member of the House Committee.

 During the 1989 Indian general election, Manemma retained her seat defeating Janata Dal's candidate by a margin of 1,47,601 votes.
 During her second term in the parliament she served on the Committee on Absence of Members from the Sittings of the House alongside the Consultative Committee for Health and Family Welfare.
-In 2008, she won the by-poll for the Musheerabad assembly seat.
+In 2009, she won the assembly election of Musheerabad.